Kutki (Picrorhiza kurroa)

 Hypoglycemia at high doses combined with diabetes medications.

-Pregnancy: AVOID — abortifacient potential per traditional Ayurvedic literature.
+Pregnancy: avoid — abortifacient potential per traditional Ayurvedic literature.

 Allergic reactions: rare.